Jefftree/Course-Notes/f15/math249.md

 The trivial path $P_0 = (0,0)$ is a Dyck path (of length $0$).

-Another interpretation is using N as left brackets and E and right brackets.
-The brackets are always balanced and will never have a right bracket as the first thing in the set.
+Another interpretation is using N as left brackets and E as right brackets.
+The brackets are always balanced and will never have a right bracket as the first element in the set.

 **Theorem:** The number of Dyck paths of length $2n$ is $\frac{1}{n+1}{2n \choose n}$.